Abstracts of Selected Publications

 thorough bibliography of additional resources and references is included.

-Abstract: The author explored pitfalls of
+Abstract: The author explored pitfalls of technologies

-the math classroom” class for preservice and inservice secondary teachers.
-Examples
+class for preservice and inservice

-involving the TI 83/84 graphing calculator include regression syntax, nonzero
+secondary teachers.
+Examples involving the TI 83/84 graphing calculator

-value for sin(4*pi), a defined
+include regression syntax, nonzero value for sin(4*pi), a defined derivative at an absolute value

-derivative at an absolute value function’s corner, graphical display of
+function’s corner, graphical display of discontinuous functions, and order of

-discontinuous functions, and order of operations.
-Other technologies for which pitfalls were
+operations.
+Other technologies for which

-identified include Excel, Mathematica, and even
+pitfalls were identified include Excel, Mathematica,

-presentation/projection technology.
+and even presentation/projection technology.

 Discussion is augmented with contributions by inservice